opensearch-project/documentation-website/_dashboards/management/multi-data-sources.md

 <img src="{{site.url}}{{site.baseurl}}/images/dashboards/multidata-dev-tools.gif" alt="Multiple data sources in Dev Tools demo">{: .img-fluid}

-To select a data source using the Dev Tools console, follow these steps:
+To select a data source by using the Dev Tools console, follow these steps:

 1. Locate your copy of `opensearch_dashboards.yml` and open it in the editor of your choice.
 2. Set `data_source.enabled` to `true`.